ielab/TILDE/README.md

 For details about this paper, check out our [website](http://ielab.io/publications/arvin-2021-TILDE).

-TILDE now is on huggingface model hub, you can directly download and use it by:
+TILDE now is on huggingface model hub.
+You can directly download and use it by typing in your Python code:

 ```
 from transformers import BertLMHeadModel, BertTokenizerFast